Who’s got time to write a will when life’s craaazy busy?

 Alex lost her husband suddenly.
 He died without having a will

-Having to deal with complicated admin while coping with grief was the worst thing.
-And now she’s keen to make sure others don’t go through what she experienced.
+Dealing with complicated admin while coping with grief was a sour experience.
+She’s keen to make sure others don’t get squeezed.

 We take care of you from start to finish